learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Business Problem

-Summary of the business problem you are trying to solve, and the data questions that you plan to answer to solve them.
+Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

 ***
 Questions to consider: